lcfr-eth/LinageeNames/README.md

 Get NameHash (bytes32 hash) for a name.

 ### LNRFront: React frontend for wrapping/minting erc721a versions of ".og" names
-metadata for new mints is hosted on an EC2 currently if anyone wants to takeover. metadata python script in metadata/
+metadata for new mints is hosted on an EC2 currently. metadata python script in metadata/